MalinYamato/machine_learning_on_bigdata/README.md

 ![overview1][iva]

 ## Pre-requisite
-- Thi is ony tested on Linux, on debian based distributions.
-It should work on all Linuxes.
+- this is ony tested on debian based Linux distributions, It should work on all Linuxes and I see no reson for it not to work on Windows.
 - latest Docker and VirtualBox

 ## Recommended harware requirements